syahrizaldev/webdev-resources/contributing.md

 # Contributing and Feedback

 > [!NOTE]
-> Thank you for being so interested in the WebDev Resources.
+> Thank you for being interested in the WebDev Resources.
-> This curated list is a personal project designed for web developers and indie-hackers.
+> This curated list is a personal project aimed at web developers and indie-hackers.
-> While I am not accepting direct contributions, your suggestions and feedback are greatly appreciated.
+> While I do not accept direct contributions at this time, your suggestions and feedback
+> are greatly appreciated.

 ### How You Can Contribute